-1. Role and Responsibilities of the Supreme Court.
-A.R.S. § 8 134(I) provides that: In addition to the requirements of ACJA § 7-201(D), A.R.S. § 8-134(I) states:
+- 1. Role and Responsibilities of the Supreme Court. - a.
+In addition to the requirements of ACJA § 7-201(D), A.R.S. § 8-134(I) states:

 The Arizona supreme court shall administer the confidential intermediary program.
 The court shall adopt rules and procedures necessary to implement the program, including qualifications, required fees, minimum standards for certification, training and standards of conduct of confidential intermediaries, and shall establish the fees that may be charged by a confidential intermediary.